 In terms of fact-checking research and disinformation studies, this paper had three limitations.
 Rappler has been into fact-checking since 2017.
-Hence, it is recommended for future research to conduct a full-blown monitoring study of Rappler's entire fact-check archive to be able to uncover the bigger impact of its fact-checking initiatives.
+Hence it is recommended for future research to conduct a full-blown monitoring study of Rappler's entire fact-check archive to be able to uncover the bigger impact of its fact-checking initiatives.
 Second, Vera Files is another IFCN signatory and Meta third party partner.
 It would also be ideal to scrutinize the agency's fact-checking efforts.
-Though it is recommended, to avoid doing the same analysis, to analyze not just VERA Files, but Tsek.ph, a larger fact-checking it was leading its own initiative through #FactsFirstPH.
+Though it is recommended, to avoid doing the same analysis, to analyze not just VERA Files, but Tsek.ph, a larger fact-checking coalition in which VERA Files is a member.
+Rappler is not a member of this coalition as it was leading its own initiative through #FactsFirstPH.